BLWTF/flutter-notes-app/README.md

 ## Getting Started

-This is a tutorial project from Free Code Camp, instructing on the basics of Flutter and Firebase.
+This is a tutorial project from FreeCodeCamp, instructing on the basics of Flutter and Firebase.